When former Secretary of State Hillary Clinton speaks, does America believe her?

-Clinton, who grew up in a suburb of Chicago, has openly presented herself as a Chicago Cubs fan, and she even donned her team’s gear in public appearances dating back to the ’90s.
+Clinton, who grew up in a suburb of Chicago, has openly presented herself as a Chicago Cubs fan, and has donned her team’s gear in public appearances dating back to the early ’90s.
 While serving as first lady in 1994, Clinton even threw the ceremonial first pitch at the Cubs’ opening day game.

 In a world where the Clintons are a clean-cut, so-uncontroversial-they-are-boring family, this article ends here.
 However, not even Clinton’s sports fandom can escape criticism.

 On June 10, 1999, then-President Bill Clinton and then-first lady Hillary Clinton welcomed the reigning World Series Champion New York Yankees to the White House — customary presidential happenings.
 In a series of unconventional moves, however, it was the first lady who opened the ceremony, and she who donned the Yankees cap offered to her by then-Yankees manager Joe Torre.

 In an appearance on the “Today” show the following day, Hillary Clinton asserted that she had “always been a Yankees fan.”
 Katie Couric, speaking for the rest of America, asked Clinton, “I thought you were a Cubs fan,” to which Clinton replied, ‘’I am a Cubs fan, but I needed an American League team because when you’re from Chicago, you cannot root for both the Cubs and the Sox.
 I mean, there’s a dividing line that you can’t cross there.
 So as a young girl, I became very interested and enamored of the Yankees.’’